Finding an AA Meeting in Ohio

 How to Choose the Right Meeting

-While there are many tools at your disposal that make it easier to find AA meetings in Ohio, you may want to do more research to find the AA meeting that’s right for you.
+While many tools at your disposal make it easier to find AA meetings in Ohio, you may want to do more research to find the AA meeting that’s right for you.
 This may only be possible by attending various meetings to see which one fits best.
 Don’t be discouraged if you attend a meeting that you don’t necessarily enjoy.
 There are several steps you can take to narrow your options.

 Size of Meeting